How social class shapes college student support systems

 In contrast, few working-class students expected their parents to tell them what was safe or thought it necessary to gain parents’ approval for housing choices.
 In working-class families, parents often had little to no financial leverage.
 Some working-class students withheld information about their plans from parents, either to spare them worry or to avoid hearing their opinions.

+3. Different Decision Factors.
 In addition to shaping the balance of power, social class shaped which factors students weighed when deciding where to live and how to interact with parents.
 Whereas upper-middle-class students emphasized the comfort and protection that parents could provide for them, working-class students actively considered parents’ needs and vulnerabilities.

 Many working-class students expressed a sense of responsibility to protect their parents from COVID-19 exposure, to provide financial support, or to help care for other family members.
 For example, one working-class student described running the household—shopping, cooking, and managing her younger siblings’ remote schooling—while her mom worked retail.
 She used her own money to supplement the grocery budget and purchase learning supplies and toys for her siblings.